-In recent years, farmers across Ohio and the country have increasingly struggled with severe and unpredictable weather, including drought, flooding, and dangerous storms.
-At the root of these challenges is a progressively warming planet that, if not mitigated, could dramatically transform American agriculture.
+Farmers across Ohio and the country increasingly struggle with severe and unpredictable weather, including drought, flooding, and extreme temperature fluctuations.
+At the root of these challenges is a progressively warming planet that, if not mitigated, could dramatically transform American agriculture and threaten our food system.

-Conventional agriculture is a major contributor to global climate change, responsible for 10 percent or more of human-made carbon dioxide emissions, 60 percent of nitrous oxide emissions, and about 50 percent of the country’s methane emissions.
-A heavy reliance on petrochemical inputs, intensive cultivation of land and animals, long distance shipping, and indirectly, deforestation, which results in part from degraded and eroded soils, all contribute to the problem.
+Agriculture is a significant contributor to global climate change, responsible for 10 percent or more of human-made carbon dioxide emissions, 60 percent of nitrous oxide emissions, and about 50 percent of the country’s methane emissions.
+A heavy reliance on petrochemical inputs, intensive cultivation of land and animals, long distance shipping, and indirectly, deforestation, all contribute to the problem.

-Local food systems and organic farming have smaller climate footprints for several reasons.
+Local food systems and organic and regenerative farming have smaller climate footprints for several reasons.
 Most importantly, organic farming is not dependent on petrochemical inputs—fertilizers, herbicides, and insecticides—in which tremendous quantities of fossil fuel energy are embedded.
-Small and Amish farms operate less heavy machinery and growers who produce and market their products locally are less reliant on fossil fuels for transporting goods.
-Moreover, organic farming’s emphasis on soil quality results in sequestration of carbon in both the soil (due to higher organic matter content) and above ground biomass (due to crop rotations emphasizing cover crops and green manures).
+Farmers that integrate diverse cover crop rotations sequester carbon in the soil, increase soil organic matter, and reduce the need for synthetic fertilizer.

 Not only do organic and sustainable farming systems reduce greenhouse gas emissions, but they also outperform conventional farming during drought and weather stress which are likely to become more frequent in a warming world.

-In order to protect Ohio’s farming community and to ensure a secure future for local and regional food systems, OEFFA supports actions taken at the local, state, federal, and international levels to reduce greenhouse gas emissions and respond to the effects of climate disruption.
-One important step is to protect the clean energy laws already in place that promote energy efficiency and incentivize renewable energy.
-We must also work to protect the programs that help farmers transition to organics and advocate for common sense regulations that don't put up roadblocks for small and mid-sized farms wanting to market their products locally.
+In order to protect the viability of farmers and the entire food system, OEFFA supports actions taken at the local, state, federal, and international levels to reduce greenhouse gas emissions and respond to the effects of climate disruption.
+An important first step is to incentivize clean energy development at the state and federal level.
+We must also work to protect the programs that help farmers transition away from chemically intensive agriculture and advocate for common sense regulations that don't put up roadblocks for small and mid-sized farms wanting to market their products locally.

 The success of our policy work relies on OEFFA's dedicated members, who are leading the way to strong and healthy local food systems.
 For more information about OEFFA's policy work or to get involved, contact email@example.com or (614) 421-2022 Ext.
 208.